MMGameslogo MMGames

 }

-When this program is executed, values are written to test.dat.
+When you run this program, values will be written to test.dat.

 fread function

-This shows that the usage is the same as the fwrite function.
+It becomes clear that its usage is the same as the fwrite function.

-The following program reads a numeric value of type int from the test.dat file.
+The following program reads integer values from the file test.dat.

 #include <stdio.h>